 Your social media strategy should be treated like a living document that grows and changes with your business.
 This is generally good advice for any kind of goal that you have in life, but it is especially true when it comes to social media.
-Set a goal, measure your progress, analyze the results; did you come close to your goals?
+Set a goal, measure your progress, and analyze the results; did you come close to your goals?
 Did you surpass them?
-What is the next goal or how do you need to shift your goals to better serve your business?
+What is the next goal, or how do you shift your goals to serve your business better?

-You will find yourself going through this process over and over again and you will notice that as your audience grows, as you become more of an authority in your field, or as your profits from online sales skyrocket, that your social media strategy will need to change as well.
+You will find yourself going through this process repeatedly, and you will notice that as your audience grows, as you become more of an authority in your field, or as your profits from online sales skyrocket, your social media strategy will need to change as well.